-In order for a test to have a valid score, the student must 1) meet participation criteria, 2) have answered at least 85% of the items on the assessment, and 3) the test must not be invalidated through the testing platform or through participation code.
+In order for a test to have a valid score, the student must: 1) meet participation criteria, 2) have answered at least 85% of the items on the assessment, and 3) the test must not be invalidated through the testing platform or through a participation code.
 If students do not answer at least 85% of the items but meet the minimum criteria for participation, they are still included in participation rate calculations as described above but will not be included in the calculations for accountability indicators.
 In addition, the test must be also considered on- or above-grade level for the student.

-Integrity of assessment data is done by matching student tests to schools using state student IDs (SSID) and school enrollment information obtained from UTREx.
-Integrity checks take into consideration student enrollment, accurate student identification on the test date, student grade level, and subject tested.
-During this process, students who took tests below their grade level are assigned a proficiency level of 1 for accountability purposes.
+Integrity of assessment data is verified by matching student tests to schools using state student identification numbers (SSID) and school enrollment information obtained from UTREx.
+USBE data validation takes into consideration student enrollment, accurate student identification on the test date, student grade level, and subject tested.